odoo/documentation/content/developer/tutorials/discover_js_framework/01_owl_components.rst

 The `owl="1"` attribute allows Odoo to differentiate Owl templates from the old JavaScript framework templates.
 In the future, this attribute will no longer be necessary, since all static templates will be rendered by Owl anyway.
-Note that Owl templates are not the same as QWeb templates: they can contain additional directives such as `t-on-click`.
+Note that Owl templates are not exactly the same as QWeb templates: they can contain additional directives such as `t-on-click`.

 1. Displaying a counter
 =======================

-As a first exercise, let us modify the `Playground` component located in :file:`owl_playground/static/src/` to turn it into a counter.
-To see the result, you can go to the `/owl_playground` route with your browser.
+As a first exercise, let us modify the `Playground` component located in :file:`awesome_owl/static/src/` to turn it into a counter.
+To see the result, you can go to the `/awesome_owl` route with your browser.

 #.
 Modify :file:`playground.js` so that it acts as a counter like in the example above.
 You will